openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/extension/access_rules.md

 Extensions can also be imported and exported, but extensions themselves cannot be modified with visibility modifiers.
 The export of extensions follows special rules.

-For direct extensions, when the extension and the extended type are in the same package, whether the extension is exported is determined by the access modifiers of the extended type and any generic constraints (if present).
-If all generic constraints are exported types (for modifiers and export rules, see the [Top-Level Declaration Visibility](../package/toplevel_access.md) chapter), the extension will be exported.
-If the extension and the extended type are in different packages, the extension will not be exported.
+For direct extensions, when the extension is in the same package as the extended type, whether the extension is exported depends on the access modifiers of the extended type and its generic constraints (if any).
+If all generic constraints are exported types (as defined in the [Top-Level Declaration Visibility](../package/toplevel_access.md) chapter), the extension will be exported.
+If the extension is not in the same package as the extended type, it will not be exported.

 As shown in the following code, `Foo` is exported.
-The extension containing the `f1` function is not exported due to non-exported generic constraints.
-The extensions containing `f2` and `f3` functions are exported because their generic constraints are exported.
-The extension containing the `f4` function is not exported because one of its generic constraints, `I1`, is not exported.
-The extension containing the `f5` function is exported because all its generic constraints are exported.
+The extension containing the `f1` function is not exported because its generic constraint is not exported.
+The extensions containing `f2` and `f3` are exported because their generic constraints are exported.
+The extension containing `f4` has multiple generic constraints, and since `I1` is not exported, the extension is not exported.
+The extension containing `f5` has multiple generic constraints, all of which are exported, so it is exported.

 ```cangjie
 // package a.b